Whole-Brain Connectomic Graph Model Enables Whole-Body Locomotion Control in Fruit Fly: Experiments

-This reordering ensures that neurons with similar temporal activation patterns are positioned adjacently, revealing the emergent functional specialization across superclasses.
+Figure~\ref{fig:repr_v2} presents the temporal dynamics of this intensity over a long composite locomotion sequence.
+Figure~\ref{fig:repr_v2}a visualizes the connectome at 200 ms using a force-directed layout that spatially arranges neurons based on their connectivity, with neurons colored by flow type and shaded by representation intensity, revealing the activation patterns of different flow types at a specific moment.
+Figure~\ref{fig:repr_v2}c shows the temporal dynamics across the connectome, where neurons are grouped by superclass and reordered within each class so that those with similar activation patterns are positioned adjacently.
 The resulting plots demonstrate heterogeneous responses to phase transitions across different neuron superclasses, whereas neurons within the same superclass display relatively consistent response patterns.
 Distinct activation patterns emerge for each class, and transitions between behavioral phases imply how sensory observations and motor intentions are dynamically transmitted through the network.
-Such patterns are consistent with experimental neuroscience findings~\citep{Brezovec2024,schaffer2023spatial}.
-These results show the potential to align FlyGM dynamics with neurophysiological processes.
+Such patterns are consistent with experimental neuroscience findings~\citep{Brezovec2024,schaffer2023spatial}, showing the potential to align FlyGM dynamics with neurophysiological processes.
+As a control, applying the same analysis to a model trained on an Erd\H{o}s-R\'enyi random graph (Appendix~\ref{app:repr_rand}, Figure~\ref{fig:repr_rand}) yields no comparable class-wise differentiation, indicating that the emergent functional segregation in FlyGM is driven by connectome-specific wiring rather than the analysis pipeline itself.